Skip to main content

 VARCHAR VARCHAR

-Note: To avoid data migration loss, VARCHAR(n) will be adjusted to VARCHAR(3*n) after migration to SelectDB.
+Note: To avoid data migration loss, VARCHAR(n) is adjusted to VARCHAR(3*n) after migration to SelectDB.

 BINARY|VARBINARY STRING